 So, you are not overreacting by being nervous about taking them outside!
 The good news is there are ways to do it safely.

-How to dress your baby
+How to dress your baby for the cold weather

 To keep warm, layers are the key (for adults and babies).
 But, it's very important not to overheat your baby by putting on too many layers—since overheating is dangerous for babies, too.